 We can overload the normal standalone functions as well as class constructors and member functions.

-Function Overloading by Input Parameter Data Type Difference
+Function Overloading by Input Parameter of Different Data Type

 #include <iostream>